manal1407/Information-Retrieval-Tokenizer/README.md

 * Regarding average number of tokens, the program computes the average in two ways.
 <br>One:
 ```
- average=total number of tokens/total number of documents
+ average=total number of tokens in the entire collection/total number of documents
  ```
 <br>Two:
 ```
- average=total number of DISTINCT tokens/total number of documents
+ average=total number of DISTINCT tokens in each document/total number of documents
  ```

-* Time taken to acquire the overall text characteristics is approximately 6098ms.
+* Time taken to acquire the overall text characteristics is approximately 7143ms.

 * The program handles upper and lower case words in the same fashion.
 They both are converted to lower case.
 So, "Apple" and "apple" are converted to "apple" and are considered as the same token.